wp-plugins/events-maker/readme.txt

 6. screenshot-4.png

 == Changelog ==

+= 1.3.2 =
+* Fix: Event content not displayed for single events
+* Fix: General and display options not resetting
+* Tweak: Event options not set in wpml-config.xml

 = 1.3.1 =
 * Fix: Post row actions removed from post types other than event